 Getting an Intent to Object form

-After you have completed the form, you must send it to the WSIB by fax or by mail.
+After you have completed the form, you can submit the form online.

 Who can complete the form?

 If you cannot complete the form, someone else can complete the form on your behalf, but it must be signed by you if you do not have a representative.
 If you have a representative it is acceptable for your representative to be the only one who signs the form.

 Please see the COVID-19 FAQs for updates about time limits related to the Government of Ontario’s COVID-19 Declaration of Emergency.

 There are legislated time limits for submitting an objection.
 You have up to 30 days to object to a WSIB decision about return to-work or work transition issues, including re-employment decisions.

 You have up to six months to object to any other WSIB decision.

 If you miss the time limit and still want to object, you must send a letter to the decision-maker asking for an extension and explaining why you missed the time limit.